|Overview |Enrolling |Responsibility & Rights |Academic Policies |Academic Programs |Opportunities |Support & Services|

 Temple University was founded in 1884 by Dr. Russell Conwell as an outgrowth of his ministry at the Baptist Temple.
 Dr. Conwell wanted to make higher education available to all capable and motivated students regardless of their backgrounds and finances.
 His college began as informal classes for seven people and was first housed in the meeting rooms of his church.

 Through its various schools and colleges, Temple University offers academic programs on both undergraduate and graduate levels.
-There are 9 associate degree areas, 127 bachelor's degree areas, 132 master's degree areas, 61 doctoral degree areas, and 6 first professional degree areas.
-In the 2002-03 academic year, Temple University awarded 20 associate's degrees, 3,377 bachelor's degrees, 1533 master's degrees, 236 doctorate's and 711 first professional (JD, MD, DMD, DPM, PharmD) degrees.
+There are 2 associate degree areas, 130 bachelor's degree areas, 110 master's degree areas, 50 doctoral degree areas, and 5 first professional degree areas.
+In the 2004-05 academic year, Temple University awarded 7,160 degrees as follows: 4,524 undergraduate degrees, 1,827 graduate degrees and 809 first professional (JD, MD, DMD, DPM, PharmD) degrees.

 Temple has also been a leader in bold curricular initiatives.
 It was one of the first public research institutions to establish a rigorous, university-wide core curriculum in its undergraduate schools and colleges.
 Temple also has received national recognition for its Learning Communities, in which incoming freshmen form small groups according to their majors and interests.
 In addition, the University's Honors program is already a model for other colleges and universities.